-Top 10 Crochet Flower Patterns
+Top 10 Free Patterns for Crochet Flowers

 These patterns aren’t in any kind of order, but they are all ones that I love and always come back to.
-Go ahead and click on the pictures or the titles to go to the patterns!
-If you’d like to get more tutorials and free patterns, be sure to subscribe and get the free ebook, The Beginner’s Guide to Crochet.
+Go ahead and click on the pictures or the titles to go to the patterns.
+Stay until the very end of this post to see how you can get a free ebook full of patterns and tutorials perfect for beginners.
+Now, onto the flowers!

 I love crocheting flowers and these are some of my favorite patterns, especially for beginners.
 Before you go, though, I want to share some tips with you.
 When you’re just starting out, there are a few things I always like to recommend and one of them is to find simple patterns that you can complete in a day or two.
-It’s more difficult to stay motivated and encourages when you start with big projects, so smaller ones like flowers or baby items make it so much easier to learn and get the “instant” gratification.
+It’s more difficult to stay motivated and encouraged when you start with big projects, so smaller ones like flowers or baby items make it so much easier to learn and get the “instant” gratification.
 And, as I said earlier, bite-sized patterns like this help you learn new techniques and skills without committing to something that’ll eat up your time.

 The second thing I like to recommend is a set of really good crochet hooks.
 Now, this doesn’t mean you have to shell out a ton of money to get top-of-the-line hooks, but it is important to work with quality tools.
 These are my favorite crochet hooks and the ones I reach for every day.
-Ever since I got my hands on these, I’ve been able to crochet for longer periods of time, I’ve seen improvements in my crocheting, and I’ve made some money off them because I make so many things as customs orders now.
+Ever since I got my hands on these, I’ve been able to crochet for long periods of time, I’ve seen improvements in my crocheting, and I’ve made some money off them because I make so many things as customs orders now.
 They’re durable, comfortable, inexpensive and they even come in a handy case!
 I did a full review of these hooks if you want more information about them.
-Also,i f you’re interested in what else I use for crochet and knitting, I have a whole page dedicated to my tools which you can read here.
+Also, if you’re interested in what else I use for crochet and knitting, I have a whole page dedicated to my tools which you can read here.